andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

 Your database pays a performance penalty for every index you have on a table.
 When you _write_ to a table with indexes the database must take time to update each one.

-If the broader usage patterns of your application are write-heavy rather than read-heavy, you should definitely be thinking carefully about adding any indexes, they may cause more problems than they solve.
+If the broader usage patterns of your application are write-heavy rather than read-heavy, you should definitely be thinking carefully about adding any indexes.
+They may cause more problems than they solve.

-Additionally, when trying to improve the performance of your site you have to _actually measure it_.
+Additionally, when trying to improve the performance of your site you have to _measure it_.
 Use a monitoring tool like [Skylight](https://skylight.io), [New Relic](https://newrelic.com), [AppSignal](https://appsignal.com) or [Scout](https://scoutapp.com).
 This way you’ll know which parts of your site performance to actually work on.
 It might not even be the database that is causing issues.